MalayAgr/DeepNeuralNetworksFromScratch/readme.md

   - `RMSProp`
   - Vanilla `Adam`
   - `Adam` with AMSGrad.
+- Learning Rate Decay
+  - `TimeDecay`
+  - `ExponentialDecay`

-It is also possible to easily add layers, activations, losses and optimizers.
+It is also possible to easily add layers, activations, losses, optimizers and decay algorithms.

 **Note**: There is no automatic differentiation.
-Instead, users, when extending, need to define the necessary derivatives for backpropagation.
+Users, when extending, need to define the necessary derivatives for backpropagation.

 Hope you like it!
 Happy learning!